Happiness, oh you coy minx…

 While unhappy people tend to be upset with themselves for being unhappy — thus perpetuating their unhappiness — happy people take a gentle, nurturing attitude towards their feelings when they’re having low moments.
 This ability to “lean in” to sad times helps them pass through pain more quickly.

 Also, happy people who have compassion for themselves are more likely to turn to others in times of pain, because they are less ashamed of their feelings.
-Connection during times of pain are powerfully healing.
-We can bear the pain of anything, if we can cry about it in the arms of someone who loves us.
+Connections during times of pain are powerfully healing.
+We can bear the pain of anything if we can cry about it in the arms of someone who loves us.

-This positive attitude towards dark emotion helps happy people bounce back from disappointment and use their support system during hard times.
+This positive attitude towards dark emotions helps happy people bounce back from disappointment and use their support system during hard times.

 3) Happy People Know How to Be Happy Means Focusing On the Big Picture

-Have you ever thrown a party, and had a house-full of happy people, great food, laughter and connection, and spent the whole time obsessing about the details that you hadn’t had time or foresight to take care of before people show up?
-As beaming people tell you what a great party it is, you simply cannot unhook your mind from the fact that aren’t quite enough forks, and that the quiche is cold.
-(If I seem to have intimate knowledge of this experience, it's because I'm a recovering “party perfectionist” myself).
+Have you ever thrown a party, had a house full of happy people, great food, laughter and connection, and spent the whole time obsessing about the details that you hadn’t had time or foresight to take care of before people show up?
+As beaming people tell you what a great party it is, you simply cannot unhook your mind from the fact that there aren’t quite enough forks, and that the quiche is cold.
+(If I seem to have intimate knowledge of this experience, it’s because I’m a recovering “party perfectionist” myself.)

-Try doing what a happy person would do: Look into the eyes of the person in front of you and focus on appreciating the moment.
+Try doing what a happy person would do: look into the eyes of the person in front of you and focus on appreciating the moment by being mindfully present.
 Everything else is irrelevant.

-One of the most important lessons in how to be happier is that happy people do differently is make their connections a priority.
+One of the most important lessons in how to be happier is that happy people make their connections a priority.
 At this point, fleets of social scientists have come trotting back from their happy people expeditions like early European explorers emerging from the dark Rainforests of the Amazon, to breathlessly announce that happy people have friends.

 This shift away from hedonism and materialism, and into relationships and spending time with others may be the most important distinction between the genuinely happy and the generally dissatisfied.

-And you know this if you've tried it for any length of time: When you put your career or financial obligations on the altar ahead of the needs, rights and feelings of the people most important to you it simply doesn't work — not for long anyway.
-If you're feeling discouraged about your life, shifting your focus away from your work and into appreciating the hearts and minds of other people is one of the most powerful way to reconnect with joy – and you’ll often find that’s how to be happier.
+And you know this if you’ve tried it for any length of time: when you put your career or financial obligations on the altar ahead of the needs, rights, and feelings of the people most important to you it simply doesn’t work — not for long anyway.
+If you’re feeling discouraged about your life, shifting your focus away from your work and into appreciating the hearts and minds of other people is one of the most powerful ways to reconnect with joy – and you’ll often find that’s how to be happier.

 This simple recipe — appreciating little things, being okay with being sad, not sweating the small stuff, and putting people first — will bring you authentic happiness.
 Try it out for yourself, and let me know how it goes!